 They generally have a willing temperament and a quiet disposition.
 A Pony once used by British Colonials as polo ponies.

 What Is a Horse Type?

-There are horse or pony types that are not breeds but which do have specific characteristics.
+There are horse or pony types that are not breeds but have specific characteristics.
 A type refers to a horse suitable for a particular job that can come from any horse breed.
 For example, a Hunter can be any breed of horse that hunts.

 The Cob characteristics are that they have a sturdy build, and they are a great weight carrier, built for stamina rather than speed.
-There are two breeds of Cob, the Welsh Cob, and the Norman Cob.
+There are two breeds of Cob, the Welsh Cob and the Norman Cob.
 The Welsh Cob was known as far back as the 16th Century.
 Today the Cob is often seen competing in many equestrian events such as showing, jumping, and driving.
 The Norman Cob is a descendant of small horses called Bidets that lived in Brittany during the Roman Empire's height.

 The Hack is considered the most majestic of horses with an excellent character.

 The Hunter should be strong and sturdy with powerful hindquarters.
 They should have a long neck to allow a reasonable length of rein.

 The Polo Pony needs a mixture of speed, courage, stamina, agility, and balance.